altcometeye/program-that-closes-itself-when-you-open-it/README.md

 # program-that-closes-itself-when-you-open-it
 closes itself if program is opened

-how it works
+###how it works

-it will ask you how long you wait the program to stay before it closes and yeah, it then closes.
+it'll ask you how much seconds to halt the program and then yeah, it closes. amazing isn't it

-aight
+aight thats all